This post is about visiting the National Archives in Washington, DC, how to plan your visit, and what there is to see.

 If you're not in a rush, we recommend 90 minutes to visit the Archives.

-You can explore the rest of the Rubenstein Gallery to learn about the Record of Rights, the Public Vaults, the rotating exhibits and you can spend more time reading about the Charters of Freedom.
+You can explore the rest of the Rubenstein Gallery to learn about the Record of Rights, the Public Vaults, and the rotating exhibits and you can spend more time reading about the Charters of Freedom.

 What can I take into the National Archives?